-In addition to the USDA-NIFA initiative areas, Governor's School for Agriculture integrates these initiatives with the 17 United Nations Sustainable Development Goals.
+In addition to the USDA-AFRI priority areas, the Virginia Governor's School for Agriculture integrates these initiatives with the 17 United Nations Sustainable Development Goals.
 This is done to build an understanding of global issues related to food, fiber, fuel, and shelter, how those issues impact people and communities, and the role agriculture plays in providing solutions to complex problems.